sellorm/awesome-blogdown/README.md

 ## Adding your site

 The Awesome Blogdown website is driven from a single json file in `docs/site.json`.
-Hopefully the file itself is straightforward enough to understand.
+This file is automatically built from the contents of the `json` directory.

+To add your site, create a new file in the `json` directory, using the convention '<DOMAIN NAME>.json', for instance, if your site were hosted at 'rstats.example.com' the filename to use would be 'rstats.example.com.json'.

+The new file should contain a short json snippet that describes your site.
 The structure is as follows:

 ```
 {